In This Article

 Poker is unique among gambling activities from a tax perspective.
 Unlike slot machines or sports bets, poker involves ongoing sessions of buying in and cashing out, sometimes multiple times a day.
-The IRS doesn't expect you to track every hand — but it does expect you to track every session.
+The IRS doesn't expect you to track every hand, but it does expect you to track every session.
 And in NJ, you face state tax rules that can make poker more expensive than the rake.
+Our tax preparation services cover poker and gambling income for NJ players.

 This guide covers: when W-2G is issued for poker, how to calculate taxable gains using the per-session method, online poker reporting, the NJ loss deduction problem, and what records to keep.